Erica Byfield is an Emmy® Award-winning reporter for NBC 4 New York, appearing weekdays at 4 PM, 5 PM and 6 PM.

 An active runner, Byfield completed her first New York City Marathon in 2017.
 She also loves to travel and speaks fluent Spanish.

-Byfield is married and lives with her family in Manhattan.
+Byfield is married and lives in Manhattan.